lukaspalm/rocklib/README.md

 > [!IMPORTANT]
 > For any bugs found, please open an issue here on github.
-> Optionally, contact me by pinging `@lukaspalm` in the radxa discord server, or by sending a DM.
+> Optionally, contact me by pinging `@lukaspalm` in the radxa discord server, or by sending a DM on discord.